Sinus Infection Treatment Clinic in Palm Bay, FL

 A Sinus Infection

 Sometimes a cold can cause the sinuses to swell and block the flow of mucus.
-Mucus that gets stuck for too long can cause sinus infections.
+A mucus that gets stuck for too long can cause sinus infections.

 If your face and eyes are especially painful, and you have a thick yellow or green mucus for more than a week, then you know it’s time to see a doctor.